drts01/notes/stackedit/Giving Interview.md

 Linux and Cloud

- - Have you manged a fleet or cluster
+ - Have you manged a fleet or cluster of servers?
+	 - SSH + scripts
+	 - Config Managment
+	 -

 ## Soft